randomwalks/devart-template/project_posts/2014-02-03-My-Third-Post.md

 ### post_03: visualization scenario and prototype

+(updated 2014-03-21)

 #### visualizing scenario omn the secondary monitor
+comment :
+As a visual challenge, multi windows will represent an each day of exhibition.
+And Any focusd day will be larger than the others, and each window will have related data (new followers corrensponding that day).
+We thought about breaking the visuals in two.
+1) timeline 2) influence of new followers of randomwalks.
+However, we are still thinking the best way of communicate right information with visitors.

 1. a new follower
 2. followers occuring pattern over time